The narcissist and financial abuse, why they use the money to abuse, some examples of how a narcissist abuses you through yours or their finances.

 They may take credit cards out in your name and max them out, some without your knowledge.
 The first you might hear is once you have split up and look for credit or receive that bill.

-They may borrow money, then gaslight you when it comes to paying you back.
+They may borrow money and then gaslight you when it comes to paying you back.
 “I never borrowed that.”
 “You gave it to me; how can you not remember.”
 And “After all, I do for you.”
 Which is often very little, but they want to guilt-trip us into walking on eggshells around them and not speak up for ourselves, to feel shame for daring to ask about an agreement already made.
 So we feel like we’re losing our minds and going crazy.

 A narcissist often knows the truth, they just want the attention as you try to prove it, and they will do all they can to watch you go crazy as they deny it.